MicrosoftDocs/windows-itpro-docs/windows/manage/lockdown-xml.md

 * Medium: 2x2
 * Large: 2x4

-You can pin six small tiles or three medium tiles on a single row.
+Based on 6 columns, you can pin six small tiles or three medium tiles on a single row.
 A large tile can be combined with two small tiles or one medium tile on the same row.
 Obviously, you cannot set a medium tile for LocationX=5, or a large tile for LocationX=3, 4, or 5.

 If the tile configuration in your file exceeds the available width, such as setting a large tile to start at position 3 on the X axis, that tile is appended to the bottom of the Start screen.
 Also, if the tile configuration in your file would result in tiles overlapping each other, the overlapping tiles are instead appended to the bottom of the Start screen.